Office of Digital Government Service Catalogue

 PeopleWA (Whole of Government Data Linkage Asset)

-PeopleWA is a powerful new linked data asset managed by the Data Unit in the Office of Digital Government (DGov) that drives evidence-based medical research, policy development and government service improvement.
-Launched in August 2023, it contains de-identified linked data about individuals’ contact with services across government – including from the Departments of Communities, Education, Health, Justice (including the Registry of Births, Deaths and Marriages) and the Western Australia Police Force – to create richer, more comprehensive datasets.
+PeopleWA is a powerful new linked data asset that drives evidence-based medical research, policy development and government service improvement.
+It contains de-identified linked data about individuals’ contact with services across government – including from the Departments of Communities, Education, Health, Justice (including the Registry of Births, Deaths and Marriages) and the Western Australia Police Force – to create richer, more comprehensive datasets.

 The Department of Health (Health) undertakes data linkage for PeopleWA in a safe, privacy-preserving environment.
 DGov hosts linked data from participating agencies, coordinates applications for access to PeopleWA and provides access to data via a secure e-research platform.